hai12strong/hai12strong.github.io/index.md

 keywords: Finanical economcis, market microstructure, price impact, spoofing,
 ---

 Welcome to my website.
 My name is Hai Van Duong, a PhD candidate at University of Glasgow.
 My research interest is in financial economics with a substantive focus on financial market microstructure and fintech.
 I use both theory and statistical methods to understand how different financial markets work.
-I

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>